CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Impact Statement

 \section{Impact Statement}

 This paper introduces a hybrid generative framework that couples pre-trained LLMs with flow-matching mechanism for effective time series forecasting.
 Our work offers valuable insights for future research in the synergy between LLMs and continuous probabilistic generation.
 Experimental results demonstrate the effectiveness of our method and its potential real-world applicability.
 We have ensured that all datasets used in the experiments are publicly available, and we have carefully considered the ethical implications of our work.
-Therefore, we believe that our research does not present any ethical or moral risks.
+In practical deployment, CoGenCast should be used with appropriate domain expert validation, uncertainty assessment, and safety monitoring.
+Its predictions should serve as decision-support information rather than the sole basis for high-stakes decisions.